ridewithgps/developers/endpoints/events.md

 **Example Body**

 The event update endpoint accepts the same body as the event create endpoint.
 Partial updates are supported.
-For example, to update only the routes associated with an event:
+For example, to replace the routes associated with an event:

 ```javascript
 {